 Once you have your post written and you’ve created an awesome pinnable image, you’re ready to start pinning!

-My rule is to have at least 5 of my own boards on my Pinterest profile that I can put one pin on.
-More is even better.
+My rule is to have at least 5 (and up to 10) of my own boards on my Pinterest profile that I can put one pin on.

 How To Decide On Boards?

 Board names should contain keywords just like pin descriptions do.
-So I use the same keyword search process for coming up with board names as I do for creating pin descriptions.
+So I use the same keyword search process (from above) for coming up with board names as I do for creating pin descriptions.

 How Often To Pin?

 First, you don’t need to worry too much about spamming your followers.
 Pinterest removes duplicate images from the feed so they aren’t going to see the same pin repeated all in a row.